tobsirl/github-actions/README.md

 ### Workflows

 A workflow is a configurable automated process made up of one or more jobs.
 You must create a YAML file to define your workflow configuration.
 The file must be named `main.yml` and placed in the `.github/workflows` directory of your repository.

+### Jobs

+A job is a set of steps that execute on the same runner.
+By default, a workflow with multiple jobs will run those jobs in parallel.
+You can also configure a workflow to run jobs sequentially.

+### Steps

+A step is an individual task that can run commands in a job.
+A step can be either an action or a shell command.
+Each step in a job executes on the same runner, allowing the actions in that job to share data with each other.